NC State Extension Publications

 Skip to Description and Biology

-Giant conifer aphids are soft-bodied, generally gregarious insects that are often found in large groups.
-They have piercing-sucking mouthparts that are used to feed on the sap in twigs, branches, trunks, and roots.
-Most species are restricted to feeding on one genus of tree.
-Some Cinara aphids such as the white pine aphid attack only one tree species.
-Giant conifer aphids are large aphids, up to 1/4 inch long, and are long legged and dark.
+Giant conifer aphids, genus Cinara, are soft-bodied insects that are often found in large groups on conifers in the landscape.
+Giant conifer aphids are large (up to 1/4 inch long), long legged, and dark.
 Most aphids have a pair of tube-like structures on the abdomen called cornicles.
 The cornicles of Cinara aphids are cone-shaped.
 These aphids are wingless or may have wings.
+They have slender mouthparts that are used to suck sap from twigs, branches, trunks, and roots.
+Most species are restricted to feeding on one genus of tree.
+Some Cinara aphids such as the white pine aphid attack only one tree species.
 We have several generations a year in North Carolina.
-Eggs hatch in the spring into tiny aphids.
+In spring, tiny aphids hatch from overwintering eggs.
 They molt through several stages, becoming larger with each molt.
 During the growing season all giant conifer aphids are females that give birth to live young.
 The last summer generation develops into males as well as females.
 They mate, and females lay eggs on needles or bark.
 Aphids secrete honeydew as they feed, and other insects, especially ants, bees, and wasps, feed on the honeydew.
 Some species of ants protect aphids from predators in order to harvest the honeydew.

 Cinara aphids on juniper.